WebAssembly/threads/proposals/threads/Overview.md

    functions to pass SP as a parameter.
 The callee stores the passed SP to its internal mutable global.

+## New Sign-extending Operators

+All atomic RMW operators are zero-extending.
+To support sign-extending, four new sign-extension operators are added:

+  * `i32.extend_s/i8`: extend a signed 8-bit integer to a 32-bit integer
+  * `i32.extend_s/i16`: extend a signed 16-bit integer to a 32-bit integer
+  * `i64.extend_s/i8`: extend a signed 8-bit integer to a 64-bit integer
+  * `i64.extend_s/i16`: extend a signed 16-bit integer to a 64-bit integer

 ## Atomic Memory Accesses

 Atomic memory accesses are separated into three categories, load/store,